Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 - Keep doors locked.
 Consider a keyed deadbolt, or add another lock placed up high or down low on the door.
 If the person can open a lock, you may need to get a new latch or lock.

-- Install an "announcing system" that chimes when the door opens.
+- Install an "announcing system" that chimes when a door is opened.

 Someone with AD may start rummaging or searching through cabinets, drawers, closets, the refrigerator, and other places where things are stored.
 He or she also may hide items around the house.
 This behavior can be annoying or even dangerous for the caregiver or family members.
 If you get angry, try to remember that this behavior is part of the disease.